twitocode/Tantalum/content/Notes/Religion/3 Review.md

 Q: How did John portray Jesus?
 A:

-Q: Who did Mark write for?
+Q: Who did Matthew write for?
-A:
+A: Wrote for the Jewish People

 Q: Who did Mark write for?
-A:
+A: Wrote for the Romans

-Q: Who did Mark write for?
+Q: Who did Luke write for?
-A:
+A: Wrote for the Gentiles

-Q: Who did Mark write for?
+Q: Who did John write for?
-A:
+A: Wrote for everyone